brmather/pycurious/README.md

 # PyCurious

 Magnetic data is one of the most common geophysics datasets available on the surface of the Earth.
 Curie depth is the depth at which rocks lose their magnetism.
-This is most often interpreted as the 580C isotherm, which is the Curie point of magnetite - the most prevalent magnetic mineral.
+This is most often interpreted as the 580C isotherm, which is the Curie point of magnetite and the most prevalent magnetic mineral.

 Current methods to derive Curie depth first compute the (fast) Fourier transform over a square window of a magnetic anomaly that has been reduced to the pole.
 The depth and thickness of magnetic sources is estimated from the slope of the radial power spectrum. *PyCurious* implements two common approaches:

 - [Tanaka *et al.* 1999](http://linkinghub.elsevier.com/retrieve/pii/S0040195199000724)
 - [Bouligand *et al.* 2009](http://doi.wiley.com/10.1029/2009JB006494)

-Both of these methods to compute Curie depth are covered extensively in the form of Jupyter notebooks.
+Both of these methods to compute Curie depth are covered in the form of Jupyter notebooks.
 Copy these into your working directory by running,

 ```python
 import pycurious